jobmon

 Source code in src/rra_tools/jobmon.py

-build_parallel_task_graph(jobmon_tool, runner: str, task_name: str, task_resources: dict[str, str | int], *, node_args: dict[str, Collection[Any] | None] | None = None, flat_node_args: tuple[tuple[str, ...], Collection[tuple[Any, ...]]] | None = None, task_args: dict[str, Any] | None = None, op_args: dict[str, Any] | None = None, max_attempts: int | None = None) -> list[Any]
+build_parallel_task_graph(jobmon_tool, runner: str, task_name: str, task_resources: dict[str, str | int], *, node_args: dict[str, Collection[Any] | None] | None = None, flat_node_args: tuple[tuple[str, ...], Collection[tuple[Any, ...]]] | None = None, task_args: dict[str, Any] | None = None, op_args: dict[str, Any] | None = None, max_attempts: int | None = None, resource_scales: dict[str, Any] | None = None) -> list[Any]

 Build a parallel task graph for jobmon.